-Ultimately, this completely unbiased research has shown that an electric toothbrush can offer genuine benefits as part of a broader oral health routine – especially in conjunction with regular dental visits in which you can discuss your oral health.
+Ultimately, this completely unbiased research has shown that an electric toothbrush can offer genuine benefits as part of a broader oral health routine.
+This is especially in conjunction with regular dental visits in which you can discuss your oral health.

 Dr. Sanjeev Ramrakha, Perfect Profiles Clinical Director says:

 “ I always recommend having an electric tooth brush as part of your ‘dental armour’.

 A Manual toothbrush, allows one to go back to basics and keep focused on technique, whilst the Electric Toothbrush ensures a two brushing minute regime and is proven to be more effective on plaque removal.

 I also think a water-pik is an essential tool for heavily restored teeth and implant cases for ongoing maintenance and care.”